 In the morning, we will disembark at Rabida Island’s red-colored beach.
 A stroll along the beach allows us to observe marine iguanas, mockingbirds, yellow warblers and several species of Darwin’s finches.
 This is a great place to snorkel from the beach, too.
 Non-snorkelers are invited to ride Yacht La Pinta’s glass-bottom boat for an exploration of life underneath the waves.

 Cerro Dragon (Dragon Hill) [Santa Cruz Island]

 The north shore of Santa Cruz hosts the fascinating landscapes of Cerro Dragon (Dragon Hill).
 The walk here involves casually circling a brackish-water lagoon that’s often frequented by lagoon birds.
 Further inland, the trail offers a beautiful view of the bay as well as the western islands of the archipelago.
 You might even be lucky enough to observe land iguanas here, too!

 Puerto Ayora & Charles Darwin Research Station

 The morning visit on this day takes us over to the Charles Darwin Research Station, with its giant tortoise pens and an impressive giant prickly-pear cactus forest.
 These are the Galapagos’ headquarters for scientific research and conservation.
 The Station also functions as the administration offices for the Galapagos National Park.
-Afterwards, a delicious lunch is served over by the poolside at the Finch Bay Galapagos Hotel.

 After lunch, we will head up into the highlands of Santa Cruz Island aboard a private bus.
 This makes for great place to keep an eye out for the emblematic finches that inspired Darwin.
 Endemic scalesia trees also dominate the area as well.
 The highlands are also a great place for exploring the exuberant vegetation that is home to giant tortoises that roam about freely in the wild!